appy-one/acebase-server/README.md

 Instead of writing your rules into the `rules.json` file on your server, it is also possible to configure them in your code.
 Any rule you set with code will override or augment existing rules found in the `rules.json` file, so can use both.
 Coding your rules has a number of advantages:
 * You can use the same rule definitions and functions on multiple paths without copy/pasting
 * You can code them in your favorite editor
-* You can use running server values and cached data in your rules, such as `process.env` and vars like `maintanceMode`
+* You can use running server values and cached data in your rules, such as `process.env` and vars like `maintenanceMode`
 * Rules become debuggable!

 To add a rule in your code, use the following syntax: